cabve/cv/index.md

 `January 2019 - Present`
 __JN Data__

+`August 2020 - Present`
+__Incident Response Technical Lead__
+- Provided operational leadership and oversight to a diverse team, while personally contributing to the incident response process.
+- Provide technical risk analysis and threat briefings to various decision makers to support the network development, management, and the customers.
+- Completed necessary process and documentation improvement actions to documentation.

 `July 2020 - Present`
 __Cyber Defence Center - Service Architect__
 - Developed and implemented hunting process for preemptively identifying vulnerabilities within the network and placing analysts on an active defense posture for continuous monitoring of network and host activities.